 Saayman GS.
 1971.
 Behaviour of the Adult Males in a Troop of Free-ranging Chacma Baboons (Papio ursinus).
 Folia Primatol 15:36–57.

-In the face of change: the effects of major ecological shifts on vervet monkeys in the impacted environment of Gorongosa National Park, Mozambique - led by Megan Beardmore-Herd
+In the face of change: the effects of major ecological shifts on primates in the impacted environment of Gorongosa National Park, Mozambique - led by Megan Beardmore-Herd

-Supervisors: Dr Susana Carvalho and Dr Julia Fischer
+Supervisors: Professor Susana Carvalho and Professor Julia Fischer

 Collaborators: Dr Meredith Palmer, Dr Kaitlyn Gaynor, and the Paleo-Primate Project Gorongosa

 Developmental Origins of Individual Differences in Chimpanzee Technological Efficiency: A Longitudinal Study of Nut-Cracking in Bossou - led by Sophie Berdugo